eng-dtarek/collaboration_and_competition/Report.md

 ### Hyperparameters:

-I began with the same Hyperparameters from my solution on the previous project [Continuous_Control](https://github.com/eng-dtarek/Continuous_Control). that provides good results.
-Then I tried different values of some parameters like BATCH_SIZE, TAU, LR_ACTOR, LR_CRITIC, and SIGMA until solving the environment in 1027 episodes using the follwing parameters values:
+I began with the same hyperparameters from my solution on the previous project [Continuous_Control](https://github.com/eng-dtarek/Continuous_Control).
+Then I tried different values of some parameters like BATCH_SIZE, TAU, LR_ACTOR, LR_CRITIC, and SIGMA until solving the environment in 1027 episodes using the follwing values:

 * BUFFER_SIZE = int(1e5)
 * BATCH_SIZE = 250